 An In-Depth Exploration of the Planet's Most Unique Biodiversity Hotspot

-We depart by road this morning through rice paddies and rain forest to reach the Perinet Reserve, one of the two main sectors of Andasibe-Mantadia National Park.
-Madagascar has approximately 100 species and subspecies of lemur, and the world’s largest, the indri, is found here.
+We fly to Antananarivo, Madagascar's capital, this morning, where we will continue by road through rice paddies and rain forest to reach the Perinet Reserve, one of the two main sectors of Andasibe-Mantadia National Park.
+Madagascar has approximately 100 species and subspecies of lemur—and the world’s largest, the indri, is found here.
 As exciting to hear as it is to see, this pied

 and black-and-white ruffed lemurs, as well as dancing